git/git.github.io/rev_news/drafts/edition-105.md

   I am Alexander Shopov - a backend engineer in the Amsterdam office of Uber working on money related systems.
-I am a long time translator of FOSS software in Bulgarian - I am coordinating translations of GNOME, Translation Project and many GNU modules.
+I am a long time translator of FOSS software to Bulgarian - I am coordinating translations of GNOME, Translation Project and many GNU modules.
 Bulgarian is an Eastern South Slavic language written in the Cyrillic alphabet.

 * What would you name your most important contribution to Git?

-  I made and now maintain the Bulgarian translation of the text interface of Git, Gitk and Git Gui.
+  I made and now maintain the Bulgarian translation of the text interface of Git, Gitk, and Git Gui.

 * What is the typical workflow of a contributor engaged in Git translation?

-  There are 19 translations of the text interface of Git and only 13 of them are above 80% so I am not sure about "typical".
+  There are 19 translations of the text interface of Git, and only 13 of them are above 80%, so I am not sure about "typical".
 It is a fairly standard workflow for a FOSS project.

   Generally one needs to do the following:

   1. Read the translator-targeted README.md in the po directory
-  2. Sync pace with the [calendar of git releases](https://tinyurl.com/gitcal)
+  2. Sync pace with the [calendar of Git releases](https://tinyurl.com/gitcal)
   3. Use the [l10n coordinator repository](https://github.com/git-l10n/git-po)
      maintained by Jiang Xin who makes sure translations get integrated upstream.

-  Currently the translation is a bit above 5500 messages which is about 40k words, 250k of characters or about 150 pages of text.
+  Currently the translation is a bit above 5500 messages, which is about 40k words, 250k of characters, or about 150 pages of text.
 It can be intimidating for a new translator.
 But you can definitely make it: be patient and translate some messages every release, merge, publish and repeat.
 Even better though harder is getting more than one person